Chronic immune thrombocytopenia, or cITP, is a disorder that can lead to excessive bruising or bleeding.

 A nurse or other member of your treatment team will administer PANZYGA through an infusion in a vein, which can occur in a hospital, an infusion clinic, or at home.

-- For patients who responded to treatment with PANZYGA, it took about 2 days to achieve an increase in the number of platelets, and the increase lasted for 14 days.
+- For adult patients who responded to treatment with PANZYGA, it took about 2 days to achieve an increase in the number of platelets, and the increase lasted for 14 days

-- After 7 days in the study, 14% of patients had bleeding compared to 64% of patients having bleeding prior to the study
+- After 7 days in the study, 14% of patients had bleeding compared with 64% of patients having bleeding prior to the study

 The most common side effects of PANZYGA in the cITP clinical study were headache, fever, nausea, vomiting, dizziness, and anemia.
 Allergic reactions may occur.